hafizulwanandaputra/pec_permintaanmakanan_docker/README.md

   - The line in the `docker-compose.yml` file referencing `pec_permintaanmakanan_nodb.sql` is used to seed the database `pec_permintaanmakanan` with a database, tables, and data of this application.
 The `dbdata` folder will need to be deleted first.
 This works best if using a mysql dump file.
 Otherwise, the sql file just needs to have valid SQL statments.
     - `- "./pec_permintaanmakanan_nodb.sql:/docker-entrypoint-initdb.d/pec_permintaanmakanan_nodb.sql"`
     - `MYSQL_DATABASE: "pec_permintaanmakanan"`
-- To change the port.
+- To change the server's port.
 You can modify the ports section on `docker-compose.yml`.
   ```
   ports:
     - "8081:80"
     - "8080:8080"
+  ```
+- To change the mysql's port.
+You can modify the ports section on `docker-compose.yml`.
+  - From mysql:
+    ```
+    environment:
+      ...
+      MYSQL_TCP_PORT: 3390
+    ports:
+      - 3390:3390
+    expose:
+      - 3390
+    ```
+  - From phpmyadmin:
+    ```
+    environment:
+      PMA_HOST: "mysql"
+      PMA_PORT: "3390"
     ```

 ## Traefik Notes